fmmr/plyglot/README.md

   - Conversation: Responds as a chatbot in the selected language
 - Two response styles: Standard and Poetic
 - Real-time communication using OpenAI's GPT models
+- Light and dark theme support with system preference detection
 - Clean and responsive UI

 ## Requirements